 - Use AVIF and WebP

-- Serve responsive images
+- Serve responsive images with

-- Always include width and height
+srcsetandsizes - Always include

-- Never lazy-load the LCP image
+widthandheightattributes - Never lazy-load the LCP image

 | Format | Typical size | Decode cost | Transparency | Best for |